 Students are encouraged to direct their Junior Paper toward a possible thesis topic, and are allowed to use some of the same research for both.
 Nonetheless, the Junior Paper must be an independent piece of work which stands on its own, and it may not be incorporated directly into the thesis.
 The Spring JP may expand upon ideas that you explored in the Research Prospectus.
 A student may draw on and cite your own prospectus just like they would use other resources.
 In addition, you may re-use a limited portion of your prospectus in the Spring JP, including the literature review.
 Whenever material from the prospectus is re-used, the student must add a footnote noting the duplication.
 Note this policy does not affect the standard University guidelines for attributing ideas and research findings, whenever appropriate.

 NOTE: Special permission is required to submit the same paper both for purposes of Junior Independent Work and for a course.
 The Director of Undergraduate Studies and all instructors involved must give their consent in writing.
 This option is strongly disfavored, and permission will be given only in extremely exceptional circumstances.
-In cases where the course instructor is also the student’s junior advisor, it may be required that the paper be second-read by another faculty member of the Department.
+In cases where the course instructor is also the student’s junior adviser, it may be required that the paper be second-read by another faculty member of the Department.

 - Junior Practicums